tableau/connector-plugin-sdk/docs/example.md

 The ODBC connection string and the JDBC connection URL are created by calling the Connection Builder script and passing in a map of attributes that define how the connection is configured.
 Some values come from the connection dialog and are entered by the user (like username, password, and database name).
-They are mapped to ODBC connection string values that the PostgreSQL driver understands.
+They are mapped to ODBC or JDBC connection string values that the driver understands.
-Other attributes (like BOOLSASCHAR and LFCONVERSION) have values set to useful defaults.
+Other attributes (like BOOLSASCHAR and LFCONVERSION in the example) have values set to useful defaults.
+These will depend on which driver you are using to connect to your database.
-You may also set any other connection string options that you would like to pass to the driver.
+You may set any other connection string options that you would like to pass to the driver.

 ### Example ODBC Connection Builder